Aero L-29 Delfín: Design

-The Aero L-29 Delfín was a jet-powered trainer aircraft, known for its straightforward and simplistic design and construction.
-In terms of its basic configuration, it used a mid-wing matched with a T-tail arrangement; the wings were unswept and accommodated air intakes for the engines within the wing roots.
+The Aero L-29 Delfín is a jet-powered trainer aircraft, known for its straightforward and simplistic design and construction.
+In terms of its basic configuration, it used a mid-wing matched with a T-tail arrangement; the wings were unswept and accommodated engine air intakes within the wing roots.
 The undercarriage was reinforced and capable of withstanding considerable stresses.
 According to Fredriksen, the L-29 was relatively underpowered, yet exhibited several favourable characteristics in its flight performance, such as its ease of handling.
 The primary flying controls are manually operated; both the flaps and airbrakes were actuated via hydraulic systems.

 Production aircraft were powered by the Czech-designed Motorlet M-701 turbojet engine, which was capable of generating up to 1,960lbf of thrust.
-Between 1961 and 1968, approximately 9,250 engines were completed; according to reports, no fewer than 5,000 of these engines were manufactured in support of the Delfin programme.
+Between 1961 and 1968, approximately 9,250 engines were completed; according to reports, no fewer than 5,000 of these engines were manufactured in support of the Delfín programme.
 The student pilot and their instructor were placed in a tandem seating layout underneath separate canopies, the instructor being placed in a slightly elevated position to better oversee the student.
 Both the student and instructor were provisioned with ejection seats; these were intentionally interlinked to fire in a synchronised manner if either seat was deployed as to eliminate any possibility of a mid-air collision between the two ejector seats.

 During their late life, many L-29s were resold onto private operators and have seen use in the civil sector.
 It has become common for various modifications to be carried out to convert the type for such use; these changes would commonly include the removal of military-orientated equipment (such as the gun sight), the replacement of the metric altimeters with Western counterparts, the addition of alternative radio systems, and new ejection seats.
 It was also routine for several subsystems, such as the oxygen system, to be disabled rather than removed.